SoloLeveling94/Project_2/README.md

 # Presentation

   - Hi, I'm SoloLeveling94 and student at OpenClassRooms.
-  - This is my first experience and python project.
+  - This is my first experience in python project.

 # Project_2 : Programme extraction des prix
   - Create a script (web scraping) to extract some book's informations with beautifulsoup 4 and write it in a file CSV for each category